 Baldev recently built the factory where our sleepwear is cut and sewn, with the goal of creating a state-of-the-art, green facility.
 It boasts many modern sustainable practices, complete with solar power as well as onsite water recycling.
 It is spacious, well lit and organized, and is always a pleasure to visit.
 The facilities where our fabric is screenprinted is located in a printing district, situated a few miles outside of town.
 Water waste is a major concern in the apparel manufacturing process, and Balev, along with a group of neighboring facilities, founded a private water plant of their own that is able to recycle about 80% of the water used during manufacturing (about 20% evaporates in the process).
 Some of the recycled water is even returned to the factories in a drinkable form, although most is reused for future printing.

-Not only is Baldev committed to sustainability and ethical business practices, but he also focuses on preserving Indian craft and hand-printing techniques.
+Not only is Baldev committed to environmentally sound and ethical business practices, but he also focuses on preserving Indian craft and hand-printing techniques.
 Jaipur is known for its block and screen-printing, but many artisans gave up the craft when manufacturing scaled and digital and rotary printing became more popular.
 Baldev has worked hard to give these artisans the opportunity to focus on their craft, which dovetails nicely with our own desire to have our designs lovingly screen-printed, layer by layer.
 Recently, Baldev fulfilled one of his big dreams of creating an incredible, light-filled block printing studio.
 There, master printers hand-carve wooden blocks and carefully stamp fabric, preserving this ancient tradition (a technique that we are working with him on for our sister-brand, Voloshin).